diagrams/diagrams-doc/doc/manual.rst

 functions only depend on the direction.
 The `Direction` type is used in these cases to make the relationship clear.
-The `direction` function converts a vector to its `Direction`; `fromDirection` creates a unit (magnitude 1) vector in the given direction.
+The `direction` function converts a vector to its `Direction`; `fromDirection` creates a unit (length 1) vector in the given direction.

 Primitive shapes
 ----------------